2022 Spring Grants Awarded

 $3,750 awarded

 This grant aims to support the success of all students in the art room by providing a collection of adaptive supplies for any student to use, it will supplement the currently available resources in the art room.
 Students work in a choice-based, student-centered setting, but have limited adaptive supplies.
 There are many wonderful adaptive materials and products available that would benefit all students.
-By adding these supplies to our existing centers, art studio becomes even more inclusive.
+By adding these supplies to our existing centers, the art studio becomes even more inclusive.

 Dash Robots